VISUAL ARTS DEPARTMENT

 Credits: 6/3/3

 Art Studio 1 is a year-long foundation course.
-In this course, students engage in 2D and 3D art-making experiences using drawing, painting, printmaking, sculpture, and digital design materials.
-Through the course assignments, students will increase their aesthetic awareness, visual literacy, and understanding of what makes a strong artistic composition.
+In this course, students engage in 2D art-making experiences using drawing, painting, and printmaking materials.
 Students will engage in discussions about their artwork as well as the work of other artists.
-The objectives of this course are to stimulate creative imagination and artistic intent, develop technical skills, and deepen visual literacy while acquainting students with the social and cultural significance of art.
+The objectives of this course are to encourage creative imagination and artistic intent, develop technical skills, and deepen visual literacy while formally introducing students with the social and cultural significance of art.
 This year-long course provides a comprehensive preparation for higher-level 2D Studio art courses.

 Art Studio 2 students will develop their drawing and painting skills as they explore a variety of materials.
 Concepts explored will include drawing from observation, color theory, perspective, shading, and composition arrangement.
 Students will apply the elements of art and principles of design to develop strong compositions and begin to develop a personal style of expression.
 They will consider points of inspiration for their artwork that include identity, perspective, narrative art, and symbolism while connecting their work to art history and contemporary artists’ work.
 Students will learn to analyze their own work as well as the work of master and contemporary artists to reinforce studio instruction.
 These courses should be taken in sequence, and help prepare students who are interested in eventually taking Advanced Art: Portfolio Development or AP Art & Design.